Siguza/IOHIDeous/docs/index.md

 This is the tale of a macOS-only vulnerability in IOHIDFamily that yields kernel r/w and can be exploited by any unprivileged user.

-IOHIDFamily has been notorious in the past for the many race conditions it contained, which ultimately lead to large parts of it being rewritten to make use of command gates, as well as large parts of it being made accessible only to processes with certain entitlements.
+IOHIDFamily has been notorious in the past for the many race conditions it contained, which ultimately lead to large parts of it being rewritten to make use of command gates, as well as large parts of it being locked down by means of entitlements.
 I was originally looking through its source in the hope of finding a low-hanging fruit that would let me compromise an iOS kernel.
 I didn't know it then, but some parts of IOHIDFamily exist only on macOS - specifically `IOHIDSystem`, which contains the vulnerability discussed herein.

+The exploit accompanying this write-up consists of three parts:

+-   `poc` (`make poc`)
+    Targets all macOS versions, crashes the kernel to prove the existence of a memory corruption.
+-   `leak` (`make leak`)
+    Targets High Sierra, just to prove that no separate KASLR leak is needed.
+-   `hid` (`make all`)
+    Targets Sierra and High Sierra, achieves full kernel r/w and disables SIP to prove that the vulnerability can be exploited by any unprivileged user on all recent versions of macOS.

 Note: The `ioprint` and `ioscan` utilities I'm using in this write-up are available from my [`iokit-utils`](https://github.com/Siguza/iokit-utils) repository.
 I'm also using my [hsp4 kext](https://github.com/Siguza/hsp4) along with [kern-utils](https://github.com/Siguza/ios-kern-utils) to inspect kernel memory.

 ## Technical background

 In order to understand the attack surface as well as the vulnerability, you need to know about the involved parts of IOHIDFamily.
 It starts with the [`IOHIDSystem`](TODO) class and the UserClients it offers.
 There are currently three of those:

 - `IOHIDUserClient`
 - `IOHIDParamUserClient`
 - `IOHIDEventSystemUserClient`

 (There used to be a fourth, `IOHIDStackShotUserClient`, but that has been commented out for a while now.)
-Like almost all IOUserClient in IOHIDFamily, `IOHIDEventSystemUserClient` requires an entitlement to be spawned (`com.apple.hid.system.user-access-service`), however the other two do not. `IOHIDParamUserClient` can actually be spawned by any unprivileged process, but of interest to us is `IOHIDUserClient`, arguably the most powerful of the three, which during normal system operation is held by `WindowServer`:
+Like almost all UserClients in IOHIDFamily these days, `IOHIDEventSystemUserClient` requires an entitlement to be spawned (`com.apple.hid.system.user-access-service`), however the other two do not. `IOHIDParamUserClient` can actually be spawned by any unprivileged process, but of interest to us is `IOHIDUserClient`, arguably the most powerful of the three, which during normal system operation is held by `WindowServer`:

     bash$ ioprint -d IOHIDUserClient
     IOHIDUserClient(IOHIDUserClient): (os/kern) successful (0x0)